cmu-delphi/covidcast/Python-packages/covidcast-py/docs/plot_examples.rst

 Built-in functionality
 ----------------------
 The returned DataFrame from :py:func:`covidcast.signal` can be plotted using the built-in :py:func:`covidcast.plot_choropleth`.
-Currently only state, county, and MSA geography types are supported.
+Currently only state, county, and metropolitan statistical area (MSA) geography types are supported.

 County-level maps show estimates for each county, and color each state by the